lilatomic/lilatomic.ca/posts/ansible_writing_action_plugin.md

 {% include resources/ansible_plugins/action/basic.py %}
 ```

-1. The shebang.
-Just go with it.
-2. The Python2 stuff.
-Just go with it.
-3. Import the plugin base
+1. Import the plugin base
-4. Create a class called ActionModule.
+2. Create a class called ActionModule.
 To name the plugin, put it in a file with that name.
-5. Make the `run` method
+3. Make the `run` method
-6. Invoke the `super().run` method
+4. Invoke the `super().run` method
-7. Return results as a dict
+5. Return results as a dict

 ## Common things you'd want to do